District Legislator (Party, Representing):

 Contact me by email: firstname.lastname@example.org

 Monroe County Legislator Carmen Gumina represents the 8th District, serving a majority of the Town and all of the Village of Webster.
 Carmen was first elected to the Legislature in 2007 and again in 2011.
-He serves as Chairman of the Intergovernmental Relations Committee and Vice Chairman of the Ways and Means Committee.
+Currently, he serves as the Vice Chairman of the Recreation and Education Committee, and serves on the Human Services Committee.
 Carmen is committed to collaborative problem solving to confront the urgent economic and development issues facing Monroe County.

 A proud graduate of Webster Schroeder High School, Carmen attended Binghamton University, where he received his bachelor’s degree in biology.
 He earned his Masters Degree in Immunology and Microbiology at the University of Rochester’s School of Medicine where he was named a Sproull Fellow.
 Carmen served as a high school biology teacher in the Webster School District for 14 years, and he was honored with Disney’s American Science Teacher of the Year Award.
 Carmen had been the principal of State Road Elementary School since 2004 until he was promoted to Assistant Superintendent of Webster Schools in 2009.